 This diabetes-friendly lava cake is made for chocolate lovers and people who dream of chocolate fountains in their sleep.

-With unsweetened chocolate, almond flour, butter, eggs, and a sweetener, this is the ultimate lava cake recipe for diabetics.
+With unsweetened chocolate, almond flour, butter, eggs, and a sweetener, this is the ultimate lava cake recipe (see also: 10 Scrumptious Lava Cake Recipes To Make This Weekend)for diabetics.

 The Bottom Line